 Data hygiene isn’t a glamorous process, but clean data is essential to the success of your dealership.
 Here are some quick wins for cleaning up your data:

 - Start with Phone Processes

-A recent JD Power Study of calls to dealerships found that 11% of phone calls yielded customer data.
+A recent JD Power study of calls to dealerships found that 11% of phone calls yielded customer data.
 That means only 11 out of 100 calls resulted in viable information, leaving the other 89 in the market to contact competitors.
-If you’re not confident that your team is handling calls properly and accurately logging 100% of the time, consider partnering with dealership BDC experts who can help you capture the exact details needed to grow your business.
+If you’re not confident that your team is handling calls properly and accurately logging 100% of the time, consider partnering with dealership BDC experts who can help you capture the exact details you need to grow your business.

 - Clean House Before You Move (Then Keep it That Way)

 If you’re thinking of switching CRM technologies, consider the reality of your data and create a plan to cleanse outdated data for a smoother implementation process.
 Most savvy technology partners offer email data hygiene or BDC services to improve CRM data accuracy.
 And because of the large volume of data today’s dealerships are collecting, many CRMs suggest and offer data hygiene services on a quarterly basis for optimal results.